SoftlySplinter/SCIENCE/md/SEM6120/00-notes.md

 *How can human expertise be automated?
 How to build an expert system - system concepts and architectures.
 Rule-based systems: design, operation, reasoning, backward and forward chaining (3 hours).*

+### RBS

+Knowledge base contains the rules.

+Database contains the facts.

+Inference engine uses both of these to match facts to rules to derive new facts, etc.

+Justifiable and transparent.

 ## Knowledge Acquisition

 *Knowledge Acquisition and its importance in KR and RBS (2 hours).*